 The Company's properties are leased to single tenants on a long-term, triple-net basis, which obligates the tenant to be responsible for the ongoing expenses of a property, in addition to its rent obligations.
 Under certain circumstances the Company will pay for certain expenses on behalf of the tenant and the tenant is required to reimburse the Company.
 The presentation in the statement of operations for these expenses are gross where the Company records revenue and a corresponding reimbursable expense.
 Expenses paid directly by a tenant are not reimbursable and therefore not reflected in the statement of operations.
-The expense and reimbursable amounts may differ due to timing.
+The expense and reimbursable amounts may differ due to timing, since the revenue is recorded on a cash basis.
 The revenues associated with the reimbursable expenses were classified in "Fees and Reimbursables" in the accompanying consolidated statements of operations.
-For the year ended December 31, 2023 and 2022, the reimbursable revenues were \$255.8 thousand and \$206.3 thousand, respectively.
+For the year ended December 31, 2024 and 2023, the reimbursable revenues were \$470.7 thousand and \$255.8 thousand, respectively.
 Reimbursable expenses are classified as "Property Expenses" in the accompanying consolidated statements of operations.

 The Company's tenants operate in the cannabis industry.
-All of our leases generally contain annual increases in rent (typically between 2% and 3%) over the expiring rental rate at the time of expiration.
-Certain of our leases also contain a Tenant Improvement Allowance ("TIA").
-TIA is generally available to be funded between 12 and 18 months.
-In some leases, the tenant becomes liable to pay rent as if the full TIA has been funded, even if there are still unfunded commitments.
-TIA also contains annual increases which generally increase at the same rate as base rent, per the lease agreement.
+All of the Company's leases generally contain annual increases in rent (typically between 2% and 3%) over the expiring rental rate at the time of expiration.
+Certain leases of the Company also contain an Improvement Allowance ("IA"), which is generally available to be funded between 12 and 18 months.
+In some leases, the tenant becomes liable to pay rent as if all the IA has been funded, even if there are still unfunded commitments.
+IA's also contains annual increases which generally increase at the same rate as base rent, per the lease agreement.

+Certain of the Company's leases provide the lessee with one or two term extension options, which generally contain annual increases in rent as explained above.
 Certain of the Company's leases provide the lessee with a right of first refusal or right of first offer in the event the Company markets the leased property for sale.
-Two of the Company's leases that were entered into in December 2019 provide the lessee with a purchase option to purchase the leased property at the end of the initial lease term in December 2029, subject to the satisfaction of certain conditions.
-The purchase option provision allows the lessee to purchase the leased property for an amount based on the fair market value of the Company's investment.
-As of December 31, 2023, the Company's gross investment in these two properties was approximately \$6.3 million.
+During the fourth quarter of 2023, the Company granted Calypso Enterprises ("Calypso") a purchase option to purchase the leased property and during the first quarter of 2024, the tenant was out of compliance with certain provisions of the lease and as a result the purchase option was terminated.
+As of December 31, 2024, the Company had two leases that granted the lessee an option to purchase the leased property at its fair market value at the end of the initial lease term in December 2029, provided certain conditions are met per the lease.
+As of December 31, 2024, the Company's gross investment in these two properties was approximately \$6.3 million.